vakodrazan/country-quiz/README.md

  To get started with this project.
 Clone this [repository](https://github.com/vakodrazan/country-quiz).
 You'll need react with it so just do the following steps.

 ## Prerequisite

+If there is no parcel set up yet in the VSCode

+Run this command: `npm install -g parcel-bundler`.

 ```bash
 # Clone this repository to your local computer